Windows LAPS with Microsoft Entra (Azure AD) and Microsoft Intune

 6. Configure the settings as shown below.

 Note: You can use a custom Local admin account, but you will need to create it first outside this process.
 If you don't use a custom local admin account, then the default local admin account will be used.
-If you want to know how to create a local admin account, then feel free to visit my earlier post.
+If you want to know how to create a local admin account, then feel free to visit on of my earlier posts.

 Conditional Access policy on directory roles for password recovery (Optional)